Falsafiy/Exo-login-PHP/readme.md

-# Project Title
+# Exercice login PHP

-Exercice login PHP
+Here is an exercice of php login form, once the user logged in he can see the list of suscribed users

 ## Getting Started